-A: For EUAs for medical devices, go to Emergency Use Authorizations.
+A: For medical device EUAs, go to Emergency Use Authorizations for Medical Devices.
 This page lists current EUAs issued for medical devices during the COVID-19 pandemic as well as EUAs issued during previous public health emergencies.

 For all EUAs issued by the FDA, refer to Emergency Use Authorization.

 Q: Are 510(k) submissions for devices covered by an EUA also expedited?

 A: The FDA is committed to providing timely access to critical devices to address the COVID-19 pandemic.
 CDRH will strive to meet deadlines established under the FDA’s user-fee program for products submitted under 510(k).
 For products intended to address important public health issues related to COVID-19, CDRH will conduct its review as quickly as possible.

 Q: If an authorized device needs to be imported, do the importers need to register and list?

 A: Importers must register and list if required by the device’s EUA letter of authorization.
 Please review the following for additional information: